 Military Tuition Assistance (TA) regulations require accurate start and end dates on all TA authorizations.
 Please reference the appropriate dates for each enrollment period indicated on our Dates and Deadlines chart.
 For invoicing purposes, each enrollment period (sub-term A, B, C, D) will need to be listed on separate Tuition Assistance authorization forms.
 Please contact us with any questions.

-Please note: Students are required to be accepted to their program and submit all official transcripts before an official degree plan or SOC DNS Student Agreement can be generated.
+Please note: Students are required to be accepted to their program and submit all official transcripts before an official degree plan can be generated.

 Students utilizing Tuition Assistance are required to complete Financial Check-In by the deadline corresponding with their earliest term of enrollment.
 Online Tuition Assistance students may be eligible to receive a Financial Check-In extension when certain criteria are met.
 Visit our Financial Check-In guide for more information.